Religions

 Atheism is the lack of belief in a higher power or God.
 It is an often misunderstood and misinterpreted philosophy, sometimes viewed as nihilistic or even amoral.
 However, atheism is actually more of a positive and optimistic worldview based on reason and science that promotes freedom of thought and expression.

 Atheism is popular in Europe, and it is spreading.
 In the Czech Republic, 25% of adults identify as atheists.
 Other surrounding countries have similar numbers.
-People are more likely to say that they do not believe in God as opposed to identifying with atheism as they may still believe in some form of higher power, or class themselves as spiritual.
-In Sweden, Belgium, and the Netherlands, more than half of the population do not believe in God.
+People are more likely to say that they do not believe in God as opposed to identifying with atheism, as they may still believe in some form of higher power or class themselves as spiritual.
+In Sweden, Belgium, and the Netherlands, more than half of the population does not believe in God.

 Religious Leaders Inspiring Change